Building an Autonomous SOC with Agentic AI and GitHub Copilot SDK

 2. Incident Response Agent: The First Responder

 Once a threat is confirmed, the Incident Response (IR) agent takes over.
-It is equipped with Playbooks—predefined workflows for common scenarios like Ransomware or Phishing.
+It is equipped with Playbooks, a set of predefined workflows for common scenarios like Ransomware or Phishing.

 It can actively contain threats by isolating hosts or disabling accounts, but safer production deployments can enforce extensive logging instead of auto-execution.